-Common-law marriage and domestic partnership sound like they would be the same thing.
-They are both legal formal relationship statuses, and they both are identified as two people who refer to themselves as spouses/or partners living together but not actually married.
-They are sharing responsibilities such as bills, groceries and other finances but let’s dig a little further into what is classified as a common law marriage and domestic partnership.
+Common-law marriages and domestic partnerships can get confusing because they seem to do the same thing.
+They are both legal formal relationship statuses, and they both are identified as two people who refer to themselves as spouses or partners, who are living together but not married in the traditional sense.
+Cohabitating couples may share responsibilities such as bills, groceries and other finances, but do they have the same protections and rights as a formally married couple?

-What’s the difference between domestic partnership and common law marriage?
+What’s the difference between domestic partnerships and common law marriages?

 Every state has its own right to define what a marriage is.
-If you enter into a domestic partnership or common-law marriage, it might not be recognized when crossing state borders.
+If you enter into a domestic partnership or common-law marriage, it might not be recognized if you cross state borders.

 Legal rights and benefits

 If the state that you are living in supports common law marriage, you may be granted the same legal benefits of those who are married.
 That includes social security benefits, insurance benefits, pension and tax exemptions.